Deborah Levy: Early life and education

 Levy was born in Johannesburg, South Africa, the granddaughter of working-class Lithuanian Jewish immigrants on her father's side, and an upper-middle-class "English colonial" family, as she described it, on her mother's side.
 Her father, Norman Levy, was a member of the African National Congress and an academic and historian.
 Her mother was Philippa (née Murrell).
-Her father was placed under a banning order by the Apartheid government from 1964 until the family fled to London in 1968, initially living in Wembley before moving to Petts Wood.
+Her father was placed under a banning order by the Apartheid government from 1964 until the family fled to London in 1968.

+The family initially lived in Wembley before moving to Petts Wood.
 Her parents divorced in 1974.

-She was educated at St Saviour's and St Olave's School, Southwark, and then at Hampstead School.
+Levy was educated at St Saviour's and St Olave's School, Southwark, and then at Hampstead School.
 She then trained at Dartington College of Arts, which she was inspired to attend by Derek Jarman, whom she met while working as an usher at Notting Hill's Gate Cinema.

 Work

 Theatre

 After leaving Dartington in 1981, Levy wrote a number of plays, including Pax, Heresies for the Royal Shakespeare Company, and others (Clam, The B File, Pushing the Prince into Denmark, Macbeth – False Memories, and Honey, Baby), which are published in Levy: Plays 1 (Methuen).
 She was director and writer for Man Act Theatre Company, a radical group that operated under the umbrella of Cardiff Laboratory Theatre, based at Chapter Arts Centre.